agaetr

 YOURLS

 Go to your already functional YOURLS instance.
-Get the API key from Place the URL of your instance and API key into agaetr.ini.
+Get the API key (secret signature token) from the Tools page of your admin interface.
+Place the URL of your instance and API key into agaetr.ini.

 yourls_api =